drogfild/hass-multiscrape/README.md

 ### This fork adds possibility to login to html form before scraping.
 I'm calling it prelogin.
 See updated example configuration below.
+For more info about multipscrape see original author https://github.com/danieldotnl/hass-multiscrape

 # HA MultiScrape custom component